Wordius/zola-mdhb/content/blog/2025-12-04-the-special-sauce.md

 +++
-title = "Propietary vs Open Source software – the special sauce" description = "As analogies go, they don’t come much better than this" date = 2025-12-08
+title = "Propietary vs Open Source software – the special sauce" description = "As analogies go, they don’t come much better than this one" date = 2025-12-08
 [taxonomies]
 tags = ["quotes", "open source", "proprietary software"]